-Spice up a typical steak dinner with this Puerto Rican-inspired recipe featuring mashed plantains (similar to mofongo).
+Spice up your steak dinner with Jamaican jerk spice and Puerto Rican-inspired mashed plantains (similar to mofongo).
 Move over, steak and potatoes!

 - 1 pkg ButcherBox Top Sirloin Steaks